 Sale of land for tax arrears

 If property taxes remain unpaid for a specific period of time the City is authorized, under the Municipal Act, to sell vacant or improved land in any property class.
-A Tax Arrears Certificate is registered if property taxes are not paid for three years prior to January 1 of any year.
+A Tax Arrears Certificate is registered if property taxes are not paid for two years prior to January 1 of any year.

 A Tax Arrears Certificate indicates that the property will be sold if all taxes, penalties, interest and reasonable costs incurred by the City are not paid within one year of registration of the certificate.
 This amount is referred to as the cancellation price.
 Once a certificate has been registered, partial payments cannot be accepted, but before the expiry of the one year period, a municipality may authorize an extension agreement.